hwumspore/hwumspore.github.io/faqs.md

 **The project says only 2 members.
 Can we have another person joining the project?**
 The supervisor of the project probably had in mind that the project scope is suitable for 2 persons.
 However, your team can discuss with the supervisor if adding another person to the project is possible - in that case, the project scope could be broadened to include more persons.
 We would like all students to be actively participating in the project.

+**I have some idea of the kind of project I wish to do.
+But the supervisor that I have contacted does not want to supervise me!**
+There could be many reasons why the supervisor you have contacted may not want to supervise your suggested topic, among which are: mismatch of area or expertise, supervisor may already have many students, time constraints, and more.
+Do ask the supervisor you have contacted to recommend someone else who could potentially supervise you.

 **What are the benefits of joining SPOre?**
 If you have a summer break of 2-3 months to spare, use this as an opportunity to learn new coding or a new domain of knowledge,  learn how to do research, learn to manage projects in a timely manner, learn to work in a team, and more.
 More importantly, use it as a platform to discover what you really like doing.
 On top of that, your project could also be a nice addition to your resume!